krnwonseungee/p2-guide/week-2/learning-objectives/javascript-for-web-applications.md

 Many programmers prefer to use separate libraries for each of these tasks - as they can be studied and debugged in isolation - however, jQuery is still the most popular solution and worth understanding for that reason alone.

 ## :+1:

 1. I can use jQuery to retrieve elements from the DOM using CSS selectors
 1. I can use jQuery's [traversal methods](http://api.jquery.com/category/traversing/) to find elements relative to the given element
-1. I can bind events to elements I've pulled from the DOM
+1. I can bind my code to events triggered on elements I've pulled from the DOM
-1. I can trigger events on elements I've pulled from the DOM
+1. I can trigger my own events on elements I've pulled from the DOM
-1. I can use jQuery to append and replace elements on the page
+1. I can use jQuery to modify the tree structure of DOM

 ## :+1: :+1:

 1. I can use `querySelectorAll` to retrieve elements without jQuery
 1. I can use `addEventListener` to bind events without jQuery
-1. I can explain the difference between an HTMLElement and a JQueryHTMLElement
+1. I can explain the difference between an HTMLElement and a jQuery Object
-1. I use jQuery to implement Event Delegation with the `on` function
+1. I use jQuery to implement event delegation
 1. I separate my view concerns from my data verification concerns
-1. I use AJAX to retrieve partials from the server and replace or append them to a website
+1. I can use AJAX to retrieve "partial" html strings from the server and modify and existing DOM to display them

 ## :+1: :+1: :+1:

 1. I separate my view concerns from my data retrieval and storage concerns
 1. I can do AJAX without jQuery
-1. I use AJAX to retrieve JSON from the server and then modify the page based on the JSON
+1. I use AJAX to retrieve JSON encoded data from the server and then modify the page based on that data
-1. I use MustacheJS or underscores templating library to convert JSON to HTML
+1. I use Mustache or underscore's templating library to dynamically render HTML
-1. I can use jQuery to bind and trigger events on plain old JavaScript objects
+1. I can use jQuery to bind and trigger custom events on objects that are not part of the DOM